johnrobertallan/articles/README.md

 articles
 ========

-Blog posts and other publications
+Blog posts and other publications mostly published on http://www.habaneroconsulting.com/insights